ninamwa/kmriiwa_ws/kuka_manipulator/README.md

 ```
 $ ros2 launch kuka_manipulator object_detection.launch.py
 ```
-Detected objects of the type defined in the model are published to ros2_object_analytics/detected_objects which include the type of the detected object, the precision and coordinates of the 3D bounding box enclosing the object.
+Detected objects of the type defined in the model are published to /object_analytics/localization which include:
+- Object:
+    name
+    probability
+- ROI
+    x_offset
+    y_offset
+    height
+    width
+- 3D bounding box
+    min: x, y ,z
+    max: x, y ,z

+NB!
 The path to the model specified in param/object_detection.yaml may be incorrect.
 The path must be defined as the absolute path of the file in your directory.